Robertson Davies: Middle years

 Davies and his new bride returned to Canada in 1940, where he took the position of literary editor at Saturday Night magazine.
 Two years later, he became editor of the Peterborough Examiner in the small city of Peterborough, Ontario, northeast of Toronto.
 Again he was able to mine his experiences here for many of the characters and situations which later appeared in his plays and novels.

 Davies, along with family members William Rupert Davies and Arthur Davies, purchased several media outlets.
 Along with the Examiner newspaper, they owned the Kingston Whig-Standard newspaper, CHEX-AM, CKWS-AM, CHEX-TV, and CKWS-TV.

 During his tenure as editor of the Examiner, which lasted from 1942 to 1955 (he subsequently served as publisher from 1955 to 1965), Davies published a total of 18 books, produced several of his own plays, and wrote articles for various journals.
 Davies set out his theory of acting in his Shakespeare for Young Players (1947), and then put theory into practice when he wrote Eros at Breakfast, a one-act play which was named best Canadian play of the year by the 1948 Dominion Drama Festival.

 Eros at Breakfast was followed by Fortune, My Foe in 1949 and At My Heart's Core, a three-act play, in 1950.
 Meanwhile, Davies was writing humorous essays in the Examiner under the pseudonym Samuel Marchbanks.
 Some of these were collected and published in The Diary of Samuel Marchbanks (1947), The Table Talk of Samuel Marchbanks (1949), and later in Samuel Marchbanks' Almanack (1967).
 An omnibus edition of the three Marchbanks books, with new notes by the author, was published under the title The Papers of Samuel Marchbanks in 1985.

 During the 1950s, Davies played a major role in launching the Stratford Shakespearean Festival of Canada.
 He served on the Festival's board of governors, and collaborated with the Festival's director, Sir Tyrone Guthrie, in publishing three books about the Festival's early years.

 Although his first love was drama and he had achieved some success with his occasional humorous essays, Davies found his greatest success in fiction.
 His first three novels, which later became known as The Salterton Trilogy, were Tempest-Tost (1951, originally conceived as a play), Leaven of Malice (1954, also the basis of the unsuccessful play Love and Libel) which won the Stephen Leacock Award for Humour, and A Mixture of Frailties (1958).
 These novels explored the difficulty of sustaining a cultural life in Canada, and life on a small-town newspaper, subjects of which Davies had first-hand knowledge.
+In a 1958 essay on Nabokov's Lolita in Saturday Night, he wrote that the theme was "the exploitation of a weak adult by a corrupt child".